Contact ALM Busy Circuits

 One of the Coupe’s biggest strengths is its coupling of source tone generators.
 The first of these is squarely digital.
 Squid Salmple (that’s not a spelling mistake) is a sample-based module whose tricks, in line with ALM’s manifesto, go beyond those of traditional sample feature sets.

 Squid has eight channels of sample loading and triggering, at 44.1kHz/16 bit.
-This is CD-quality audio, though the maximum sample time per channel is limited to about two seconds, which might not be enough for entire musical loops and phrases but should be more than enough for drums.
-You’ll find 700 royalty-free samples loaded on an ALM USB drive out of the box.
+This is CD-quality audio, and you’ll find 700 royalty-free samples loaded on an ALM USB drive out of the box.
 Among them, expect all the major drum machines from the past 40 years or so, including the Roland TR-808, TR-909 and TR-606, and the LinnDrum, all stored in convenient patches.
 There are also samples from ALM products, including the percussive sounds of the Dinky’s Taiko and Akemie’s Taiko modules.

 With its crisp display not only guiding you through the loading and saving of samples but also providing feedback while you perform edits, it seems that the Squid module is geared towards live performance.
 One of its edits is labelled Quality, which allows you to incrementally reduce a sample’s bitrate.
 Performed at the channel/individual sample level, you can use this to decimate your timbres as required.
 Samples can also be quick-looped, using single trigger, looping and reverse options.
 Loops can be played forward, backwards and as traditional straight loops.